jeffijoe/awilix/README.md

 * `globPatterns`: Array of glob patterns that match JS files to load.
 * `opts.cwd`: The `cwd` being passed to `glob`.
 Defaults to `process.cwd()`.
 * `opts.formatName`: Can be either `'camelCase'`, or a function that takes the current name as the first parameter and returns the new name.
 Default is to pass the name through as-is.
 The 2nd parameter is a full module descriptor.
 * `registrationOptions`: An `object` passed to the registrations.
-Used to configure the lifetime of the loaded modules.
+Used to configure the lifetime, resolution mode and more of the loaded modules.

 Example: